karllhughes/learn/_posts/2022-06-09-5-technical-writing-services-compared.md

 ## Choosing The Right Kind Of Technical Writing

 In the content industry, knowing what you want and need is key to a successful outcome.
-As you start narrowing down what you’re looking for, you’ll want to weigh the potential pros and cons for each writing service.
+As you start narrowing down what you’re looking for, you’ll want to weigh the potential pros and cons of each writing service.

 Ask yourself:

 Will you need additional technical writing services in the future?
 If so, you may not want to choose just one platform with a singular focus.
 You’ll save more money in the long run (and have fewer headaches) if you choose a service that scales alongside you.

 How much are you willing to spend on your technical writing services?
 Some platforms list prices right from the get-go, while others have specific or customizable quotes.
 What’s the scale or timeline of the technical writing you need?
 If you choose a smaller service, it may take several months to get where you want to be.
 Small agencies may produce a limited amount of content per cycle, which reduces how fast branded content can reach the market.

 There’s a lot of thought that goes into a technical writing partnership, no matter what type of content your business is looking to secure.
-As you narrow down your potential list of providers, be sure and take all the time you need to ask questions, evaluate options, and choose the best possible path forward.
+As you narrow down your [potential list of providers](https://draft.dev/learn/finding-a-b2b-seo-agency-that-works-for-you), be sure and take all the time you need to ask questions, evaluate options, and choose the best possible path forward.

 If [Draft.dev](https://draft.dev/) is right for your technical writing needs, just [give us a call](https://draft.dev/call)!
 We’re always jazzed to chat about tech writing – and we’d love to learn more about how we can help.
 Talk soon!